huang195/spire-admission-controller/README.md

 make
 ```

-This creates a custom CA, key, and cert for the webhook service.
-The key and
+This creates a custom CA, key, and cert for the mutating webhook service.
+The
-cert are then put into the webhook container image.
+key and cert are then put into the webhook container image.

 ## Push container image